JesperBoman/DNA-methylation-of-the-Painted-Lady/README.md

 # DNA-methylation of the Painted Lady butterfly

-# Order of data analysis
+Bisulfite-sequencing data - order of analysis

-# Bisulfie sequencing data
 1. Run Nextflow methylseq pipeline
 2. Transform stranded CpG reports into bed format
 3. Ready for all different kinds of analysis, such as finding differentially methylated regions using BSmooth

+RNA-sequencing data - order of analysis

+1. Run Nextflow rnaseq pipeline
+2. Do differential expression analysis and integrate with methylation data